Surrey Homes & Real Estate

 Home prices throughout Surrey vary widely, from the low $100s to more than $10 million for a custom mansion on multiple acres.
-The real estate market for detached, single-family homes usually starts in the low to mid $300s.
-However, the market typically trends higher with home prices from the upper $900s to about $1.1 million.
+The real estate market for detached, single-family homes could start in the low- to mid- $300s and span upwards of $1.1 million.

 Suncreek Estates, a subdivision of West Newton, has townhomes with about 1,400 square feet and three bedrooms.
-Those can list in the mid $200s.
-In Central Surrey, there are condos with 300 to 400 square feet with home prices in the mid to upper $200s.
-A Melrose Place condominium typically has one bedroom and one bath and a listing price in the low $300s, while the City Point High-Rise building lists condos in the mid to upper $300s.
+In Central Surrey, there are condos with 300 to 400 square feet.
+A Melrose Place condominium typically has one bedroom and one bath, while the City Point High-Rise building occasionally lists two-bedroom, two-bathroom units.

 Surrey Community Amenities

 Residents of Surrey enjoy easy access to highways 99, 91, 15, 10, and 7.
 It's a short commute from the Vancouver International Airport (YVR) and the United States border.
 The city is home to 250 parks, scenic trails, and greenways, plus the Surrey Nature Centre on Green Timbers Way.
 There are nine community gardens, 15 off-leash dog areas, and fishing at three public spots.
 Surrey residents and their guests can find unique shops and restaurants throughout the city and retail centres like Guildford Town Centre and the outlet shops at Morgan Crossing.
 Surrey also enjoys a strong economy and a lower cost of living than sister city Vancouver, which draws many residents to this location.